Alan Dzabana

-Alan Jadal Florian Dzabana (born 25 March 1997) is a French professional footballer who plays as a forward for Sète.
+Alan Jadal Florian Dzabana (born 25 March 1997) is a French professional footballer who plays as a forward for Swiss club Delémont.

 Club career

-Dzabana first began playing football at the age of 5 with AS Breuilloise, moved to US Torcy, and in 2012 joined Olympique Lyonnais's famed youth academy.
+Dzabana first began playing football at the age of 5 with AS Breuilloise, moved to US Torcy, and in 2012 joined Lyon's famed youth academy.
 On 9 March 2017, he signed his first professional contract with Lyon, keeping him at the club until 2020.

-Dzabana joined Le Havre AC on the last day of the winter transfer period, 31 January 2018.
-He made his professional debut for Le Havre in a 1–0 Ligue 2 loss to FC Lorient on 5 March 2018.
+Dzabana joined Le Havre on the last day of the winter transfer period, 31 January 2018.
+He made his professional debut for Le Havre in a 1–0 Ligue 2 loss to Lorient on 5 March 2018.

 On 31 January 2021, Dzabana joined Red Star until the end of the 2020–21 season.

 International career

 Dzabana was called up to the Republic of the Congo national football team for a friendly against Mauritania on 15 March 2017, but he declined the selection as he needed time to reflect on who he wanted to represent.